nvaccess/nvda/devDocs/startupShutdown.md

  1. Observe NVDA starts

 Variation:
+- using an installer (launcher)
+   -  eg: `C:\Users\username\Downloads\nvda_2021.1.exe`
+- using an installed copy
+   - just type `nvda` in place of the .exe
-- using an installer .exe, an installed copy .exe, or a portable copy .exe
+- using a portable copy
+   - find and use the path to `nvda.exe`, located within the portable copy directory
    - the installer allows you to create an installed copy and a portable copy
-- CLI options

 ### Running from source (runnvda.bat)
 Prerequisites